Relatives you have not met

 Thomas Community

-Profile pictures, reunion photos, family videos, scanned documents, and stories with consent notes.
+Profile pictures, reunion photos, videos, scanned documents, and stories that help another Thomas say, I know that face.

-Community news, record lessons, public photos, service wins, branch puzzles, and calls for volunteers.
+Community news, service wins, art, science, business, sports, record lessons, branch puzzles, and calls for help.

 Approved business listings, jobs, skills, local archive helpers, and relatives willing to check cemeteries.